mrtaka/FTEC5520_ElectionSystem/README.md

 PRIVATE_KEY = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
 ```

-6. In metamusk extension, connect to Votla blockchain Testnet
+6. In metamusk extension, connect to Votla blockchain Testnet<br>
 https://www.youtube.com/watch?v=ThKW18ZZalg&t=3s

-7. Before deploy the smart contract, you must have some fund in your account, go to this link and enter your address address to get free fund
+7. Before deploy the smart contract, you must have some fund in your account, go to this link and enter your address address to get free fund<br>
 https://voltafaucet.energyweb.org/

 9. In deploy.js , if you want you can edit the canditate name and the election period (optional), but default there already have value.